There are lots of options for people to choose the best Denver neighborhoods in the city and in the nearby suburbs.

 |University Park Professors & McMansions -Walk to Denver University, restaurants and Observatory Park.||Reunion – New Suburb near Airport is affordable, planned community w/amenities.|

 |Washington Park – Yuppies, Dinks.
 Antiques and eateries.
 Bungalows to McMansions near park w/lakes, Cherry Creek.||Roxborough – Newer custom homes and value family homes in scenic and secluded red rocks.|

 |Wellshire – Safest.
 Golf.
 Small 50′s & 60 ranches and a few new 2 Stories.||Sedalia/ Deckers -Far South.
 Rustic, unspoiled w/trout & trees.|

 |Denver City Neighborhoods Map||Westminster – NW Mostly 30′s-70′s starter homes.
 Trees, Parks and Charm.|

 Of course these areas are pricey.
 Be prepared to pay more in the best city areas than the suburbs.

-Downtown living is mostly in Lo-Do, Golden Triangle, Uptown, Curtis Park and City Park.
+Downtown Denver neighborhoods include Lo-Do, Lo-Hi, The Central Business District, Golden Triangle, Uptown, Curtis Park and City Park.
 Lofts, traditional condominiums, town homes and renovated “Grand Old Ladies”, the Victorian homes as well as bungalows comprise the housing stock here.
-These areas are popular with younger folks looking for the nightlife as well as empty nesters enjoying the amenities of the ‘Big City’ including theater, sports, shopping and world-class dining.
+These areas are popular with younger folks looking for the nightlife as well as empty-nesters enjoying the amenities of the ‘Big City’ including theater, sports, shopping and world-class dining.